 Don’t look at it like I want to drop 30lbs, look at it like, I want to drop 2lbs a week and you may not hit it every week but dropping 2lbs comes a lot quicker than dropping 30lbs so it will help you stay focused and more motivated.

 Time to create new habits and remove old ones.
 I use to have a habit of hitting the snooze button and that wasn’t bringing me anything in life.
 I use to have a habit of going out and drinking and that brought no benefit to my life.
 I use to revolve my life around eating food and that was only making me fat haha so I had to change these old habits in order to create a new life and it wasn’t as hard once I did the other steps above.

 How I changed my habits was as simple as setting myself up with a schedule and I treated it like an actual career.
 I started waking up early and got my butt in the gym.

 I started educating myself more so I didn’t get bored and have a desire to go out drinking.
 If I went out, I wouldn’t be out for as long so I wasn’t tempted to drink so much.
 And instead of meeting my girlfriends for brunch, lunch or dinner, I started getting active with them.
 Let’s go walk, hike, hit the gym or walk the mall!
 Simple little turn arounds like that helped my life big time.

 I finally got the results I wanted and was able to actually keep them.
 If I can do it so can you!

-Watch my webinar on how I found a good balance in my life once I broke those old habits but still wanted to enjoy life.
+Watch my free training on how I found a good balance in my life once I broke those old habits but still wanted to enjoy life.